Self Study/Accreditation FAQs

 - What is the Higher Learning Commission (HLC)?

 The Commission's mission statement is as follows: Serving the common good by assuring and advancing the quality of higher learning.
 The HLC is committed to developing and maintaining high standards of excellence.
-The HLC was previously referred to as the North Central Association of Colleges and Schools (NCA).

 - What's involved in the evaluation process?

 The evaluation for accreditation is a five-step process: